-These policies provide coverage for common risks faced by companies in the telecommunications industry.
+These policies cover common risks in the telecommunications industry.

-Commercial auto insurance can cover property damage and medical bills in an accident involving a telecom vehicle.
-It also covers vehicle damage from weather and vandalism.
+Commercial auto insurance covers property damage and legal expenses in an accident involving a telecom vehicle.
+It can also cover vehicle damage and theft.